torproject/sbws/DEPLOY.rst

 So you want to run sbws for yourself.
 You will need

-- A machine to measure from, hereafter referred to as |scanner_nick|.
+- A machine to run the :term:`scanner`.
-- One or more webservers hosting a large file, hereafter referred to as
+- One or more :term:`destination` (s) that serve a large file.
-  |dests|.

 Both |scanner_nick| and your |dests| should be on fast, well connected machines.